-Table 13.26. grspw\dma\close function declaration
+Table 13.28. grspw_dma_close function declaration

-Proto void grspw_dma_close(void c) About Closes a previously opened DMA channel.
-The specificed DMA channel is stopped and closed.
-This will result in the same functionality as calling grspw_dma_stop to stop on-going DMA transfers and then free DMA channels resources.
+Proto int grspw_dma_close(void c) About Closes a previously opened DMA channel.
+The specified DMA channel must be in stopped state be- fore calling this function.
+Prior to closing the user is responsible for calling grspw_dma_stop to stop on-going DMA trans- fers and interrupts, free DMA channels resources and to unblock tasks waiting for RX/TX events on this DMA channel.
+Blocked tasks must have exited the device driver otherwise an error code is re- turned.
 If threads have been blocked within DMA operations they will be woken up and grspw_dma_close waits N ticks until they have returned to the caller with an error return value.
-Param c [IN] pointer DMA channel identifier.
-Returned from grspw_dma_open.
-Return None.
-Notes Function is blocking if the DMA channel interface is active when closeing.